infor-design/enterprise/docs/TESTING.md

 ## E2E Problems

-- Visual Regression
-    - Maintaining baseline screenshots across different environments is problematic, and not consistent.
+- `[Visual Regression]` Maintaining baseline screenshots across different environments is problematic, and not consistent.
 The same machines need to run comparisons.
 Different machines can be generated their own screenshots, and compare them to screenshots on other system.
-- Browser driver differences
-    - Lack of process to automate a record of differences to to aid reduction of manual testing
-    - Lack of process to check automated tests manually
+- `[Browser driver differences]` Lack of process to automate a record of differences to to aid reduction of manual testing.
+Lack of process to check automated tests manually